ganrad/openai-api-router/README.md

 **Invalidating Cached Entries**:

-- When semantic caching and retrieval is enabled at the global level (*API_GATEWAY_USE_CACHE=true*), the API Gateway periodically runs a cache entry invalidator process based on a configured schedule.
+- When semantic caching and retrieval is enabled at the global level (*API_GATEWAY_USE_CACHE=true*), the API Gateway periodically runs a cache entry invalidator process on a pre-configured schedule.
 If no schedule is configured, the cache invalidator process is run on a default schedule every 45 minutes.
 This default schedule can be overridden by setting the environment variable *API_GATEWAY_CACHE_INVAL_SCHEDULE* as described in Section **A** above.
 - For each AI Application, cached entries can be invalidated (deleted) by setting the configuration attribute *cacheSettings.entryExpiry*.
 This attribute must be set to a value that conforms to PostgreSQL *Interval* data type.
 If this attribute value is empty or not set, cache entry invalidation will be skipped.
 Refer to the documentation [here](https://www.postgresql.org/docs/current/datatype-datetime.html#DATATYPE-INTERVAL-INPUT) to configure the cache invalidation interval to an appropriate value.

 ### C. Analyze Azure OpenAI endpoint(s) traffic metrics